PrasanthKanuri/Calculator/README.md

 # Calculator

-This is a simple calculator application created using Tkinter in Python.
+This is a simple calculator application created using Tkinter feature in Python.

 ## Getting Started